HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_tsolution.rst

 1）Customer registers with Custody system (email address is recommended)

-2）After successful registration, the address can be obtained through UID of Custody system
+2）After successful registration, the address can be obtained through the UID of the Custody system

 Note: Obtaining the address in advance helps to ensure efficient address allocation after user registration; If the user registers and then obtains the address through the interface, it may fail due to reasons such as network issue, resulting in users’ inability to use the services.